-Prior to this offering, we were a private company with limited accounting personnel and other resources with which to address our internal controls and procedures.
+Prior to our initial public offering, we were a private company with limited accounting personnel and other resources with which to address our internal controls and procedures.
 Our independent registered public accounting firm has not conducted an audit of our internal control over financial reporting.
-In connection with the audit of our consolidated financial statements for the years ended December 31, 2014, 2015 and 2016 and as of December 31, 2015 and 2016, we and our independent registered public accounting firm identified one material weakness in our internal control over financial reporting as of December 31, 2016.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Internal Control over Financial Reporting."
+In connection with the audit of our consolidated financial statements for the years ended December 31, 2014, 2015 and 2016 and as a December 31, 2015 and 2016, we and our independent registered public accounting firm identified one material weakness as of December 31, 2016, in accordance with the standards established by PCAOB.
+In connection with the audit of our consolidated financial statement for the year ended December 31, 2017 and as of December 31, 2017, we and our independent registered public accounting firm identified two significant deficiencies as of December 31, 2017, in a accordance with the standards established by PCAOB.
+See "Item 5.
+Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Internal Control over Financial Reporting."
 We have subsequently adopted measures to improve our internal control over financial reporting.
 We cannot assure you, however, that these measures may fully address these deficiencies in our internal control over financial reporting or that we may conclude that they have been fully remedied.
 Our failure to correct these control deficiencies or our failure to discover and address any other control deficiencies could result in inaccuracies in our financial statements and could also impair our ability to comply with applicable financial reporting requirements and related regulatory filings on a timely basis.
 As a result, our business, financial condition, results of operations and prospects, as well as the trading price of our ADSs, may be materially and adversely affected.
 Moreover, ineffective internal control over financial reporting significantly hinders our ability to prevent fraud.

-The audit report included in this prospectus is prepared by auditors who are not fully inspected by the Public Company Accounting Oversight Board, and, as such, you are deprived of the benefits of such inspection.
+The audit report included in this annual report is prepared by auditors who are not fully inspected by the Public Company Accounting Oversight Board, and, as such, you are deprived of the benefits of such inspection.

-Our independent registered public accounting firm issues the audit report included in this prospectus filed with the Securities and Exchange Commission, or the SEC.
+Our independent registered public accounting firm issues the audit report included in this annual report filed with the Securities and Exchange Commission, or the SEC.
 As auditors of companies that are traded publicly in the United States and a firm registered with the Public Company Accounting Oversight Board (United States), or PCAOB, our independent registered public accounting firm, is required by the laws of the United States to undergo regular inspections by PCAOB to assess its compliance with the laws of the United States and professional standards.
 Because our auditors are located in China, a jurisdiction where PCAOB is currently unable to conduct full inspections without the approval of the Chinese authorities, our auditors are not currently inspected by PCAOB.